the English hypothesized that the Pacific Ocean coastline visited by Sir Francis Drake was a 10-day march west of the James River's headwaters

-The first permanent European settlers at Jamestown were not satisfied with the Algonquian descriptions of inland Virginia.
-It was quickly evident that the Native Americans in Tidewater Virginia had not gathered mineral wealth and jewels equivalent to the riches discovered by the Spanish in Central and South America, but there was always the possibility that further exploration would reveal gold and silver.
+The English were not satisfied with the Algonquian descriptions of inland Virginia.
+It was immediately evident that the Native Americans in Tidewater Virginia had not gathered mineral wealth and jewels equivalent to the riches discovered by the Spanish in Central and South America, but there was always the possibility that further exploration would reveal gold and silver.

-The Europeans had crossed the Atlantic Ocean for wealth, and were willing to take great risks in order to discover it.
-John Smith discerned the "lay of the land," including the political relationships among the native tribes, in hopes of finding valuable resources.
-The investors who had funded the expedition to Jamestown expected a profit, and Smith hope he too could benefit from whatever was discovered - though his extensive explorations and mapmaking suggests he may have been driven by an unuusually strong curiosity as well.
+John Smith led two journeys in 1608 up the Chesapeake Bay, even meeting the Susquehannock at the northern edge.
+He discerned the "lay of the land," including the political relationships among the native tribes, in hopes of finding valuable resources.
+The investors who had funded the expedition to Jamestown expected a profit, and Smith hope he too could benefit from whatever was discovered - though his extensive explorations and mapmaking suggests he may have been driven by an unusually strong curiosity as well.